-Email contact with the course instructors is encouraged, and we endeavour to reply to messages within 24 hours between Monday and Friday and within 48 hours on Saturday, Sunday and holidays.
+Email contact with the course instructor is encouraged, and I endeavour to reply to messages within 24 hours between Monday and Friday and within 48 hours on Saturday, Sunday and holidays.
 However, messages regarding general questions and questions about course content and assignments should be posted to the OWL forums.
-Questions that are specific to you (e.g. accommodations, extension requests, etc.) or your assignment's content should be sent to the course instructor assigned to your section.
-For example, if you are in section 001, you would e-mail your questions to Professor Magguilli, and if you are in section 002 you will email your questions to Professor Servos.
+Questions that are specific to you (e.g. accommodations, extension requests, etc.) or your assignment's content should be sent to the course instructor.